 One of the things that struck me about that kind of member engagement was that it was so casual.
 It met an immediate need of mine: I was hungry, and they had food.
 However, the most interesting part to me was that—although it was for member appreciation—they offered food and beverages to anyone walking by.
 Anyone!

-When I think about how best to engage members—prospective and current—I think about what kind of value can be provided.
-ICCU hosted those little lawn cookouts not just to thank their member, but to remind their members that they care.
-Plus, they invited others to the party in a low-stakes, casual atmosphere.
+When I think about how best to engage members—prospective and current—I think about what kind of value can be provided immediately.
+Those little lawn cookouts thanked their members and reminded them that they care.
+More importantly, they invited members to stay more personally and emotionally engaged.

 Email is an integral part of the way people and businesses communicate.
 There’s no denying that it’s effective and efficient.